 We were instructed to apply an ice pack for 10-15 minutes, 3 times for the first 24 hours, and then a warm compress 3-4 times per day after that.
 It is very helpful to have a reusable hot-cold compress that can be placed in the freezer or microwave depending on what we need.

 After the first day, it is up to pet owners to make sure the dog rehabs well.
-You can always call the surgeon, vet, or hospital for assistance but don’t expect a ton of handholding from here on out unless you ask for or need it.
+You can always call the surgeons, veterinarian, or hospital for assistance but don’t expect a ton of handholding from here on out unless you ask for or need it.

 I was totally exhausted.
 Several people told me to be prepared to devote two weeks to TPLO surgery recovery and they weren’t kidding.

 Scooby hobbled out to the kitchen to eat but then refused his pills.
 As a dog who takes daily allergy medicine, he often goes through spurts where he figures out they’re being hidden in peanut butter, bread, hot dogs — you name it.

-I tried hot dogs, string cheese, bread, pizza and several other things that he rejected.
+I tried hot dogs, string cheese, bread, pizza, and several other things he rejected.
 Finally, we settled on butter.
 When you’re taking 8 pills, that’s a lot of butter.
 He threw up only the pills about 20 minutes later and, miraculously, kept his breakfast in his stomach.

-I called the doctor who advised that I give him only the painkillers and antibiotics and skip the rest of the pills temporarily.
+I called the surgeon who advised that I give him only the painkillers and antibiotics.
+I would temporarily skip the rest of the pills temporarily.
 In the meantime, my husband had gone to the store to get eggs.
-Scooby loves egg yolks.
+Scooby loved egg yolks.
 I slipped the pills in a fried egg yolk (leaving the yolk a little soft so they didn’t fall out) and we were back in business.